-The perturbation was simultaneously recorded by seven and 11 neutron detectors, for the first AKR-2 and CROCUS campaigns, respectively, located throughout the respective cores, together with the recording of the actual perturbation introduced.
-The data acquisition systems were successfully benchmarked against an industry-grade data acquisition system from TUV Rheinland ISTec GmbH.
-In terms of perturbations, AKR-2 has the ability to perturb the system in two ways: either by rotating a neutron absorbing foil (thickness of 0.02 cm x length of 25 cm x width of 2 cm) along a horizontal axis or by moving a neutron absorbing disc (thickness of 1.0 mm x diameter of 12.7 mm) along a horizontal axis.
+absorbing foil (thickness of $0.02\,\mathrm{cm} \times \mathrm{length}$ of $25\,\mathrm{cm} \times$ width of 2cm) along a horizontal axis or by moving a neutron absorbing disc (thickness of 1.0 mm × diameter of 12.7 mm) along a horizontal axis.
 In the former case, the foil rotates at a distance of 2.98 cm from its axis at a frequency of up to 2.0 Hz, whereas in the latter case, the disc is moving horizontally with a maximum displacement amplitude of 20 cm at a frequency up to 2.0 Hz.
-At CROCUS, up to 18 fuel rods located at the periphery of the core can be displaced laterally with a maximum displacement up to ±2.5 mm from their equilibrium positions at a frequency up to 2 Hz.
+At CROCUS, up to 18 fuel rods located at the periphery of the core can be displaced laterally with a maximum displacement up to ± 2.5 mm from their equilibrium positions at a frequency up to 2 Hz.
 The first noise measurements for the three types of noise sources (rotating absorber and vibrating absorber at AKR-2; vibrating fuel rods at CROCUS) have been performed as part of the validation of the data acquisition systems.

-Since both the perturbations and the corresponding induced neutron noise are recorded in the experiments described above, such experiments can be used to validate the neutronic tools aimed at estimating the Green's function of the reactor and being developed within CORTEX.
+Since both the perturbations and the corresponding induced neutron noise are recorded in the experiments described above, such experiments can be used to validate the neutronic tools aimed at estimating the Green's function of the reactor and being developed within

+CORTEX.
 Such noise measurements, where both the perturbations and the corresponding neutron noise are recorded, represent a world premiere.

-Inversion of the reactor transfer function using machine learning
+$4.1.3\,$ Inversion of the reactor transfer function using machine learning

-Preliminary tests were performed using simulated signals, either in the time-domain or in the frequency-domain.
-Several scenarios corresponding to different types of noise sources were considered: localized absorbers of variable strength in the frequency-domain, travelling perturbations along fuel channels in the frequency domain, fuel assembly vibrations in the time-domain, and inlet coolant perturbations in the time-domain.
-First successful machine learning tests on the absorbers of variable strength were based on "unrolling" the threedimensional induced neutron noise into the juxtaposition of two-dimensional images, each corresponding to the plane-wise response of the reactor core to the perturbation [11].
-Fig. 2 represents such two-dimensional information that was then fed to a Deep CNN to retrieve the actual location of the perturbation.
+Preliminary tests were performed using simulated signals, either in the time domain or in the frequency domain.
+Several scenarios corresponding to different types of noise sources were considered: localized absorbers of variable strength in the frequency domain, travelling perturbations along fuel channels in the frequency domain, fuel assembly vibrations in the time domain, and inlet coolant perturbations in the time domain.
+First successful machine learning tests on the absorbers of variable strength were based on "unrolling" the three-dimensional induced neutron noise into the juxtaposition of two-dimensional images, each corresponding to the plane-wise response of the reactor core to the perturbation [11].
+Figure 2 represents such two-dimensional information that was then fed to a Deep CNN to retrieve the actual location of the perturbation.
 The recovery of the exact spatial location of the noise source was thereafter improved by using instead a three-dimensional CNN, so that the axial coupling information could be fully exploited in the unfolding [12].
 In addition, both the absorber of variable strength data and the travelling perturbation data were used.
 The network could both recognize the type of perturbation applied and recover the actual location of the perturbation being applied.
 For the time-domain data, the different scenarios could be successfully identified using a LSTM network.